ga4gh/ga4gh-schemas/doc/source/metadata_intro.rst

 Attribute                 Note
 ========================= ======================================================
-id                        the objects ID, used for references; (at least) locally unique name                      a more descriptive object label or legacy ID; should *not* be used as reference accessions                an ``ARRAY`` containing other names, IDs, URIs of the object description               a string describing aspects of the object; *not* a list or nested object itself
+id                        the objects ID, used for references; (at least) locally unique guid                      the objects UUID, a globally unique identifier (format to be defined, e.g. UUIDv4) name                      a more descriptive object label or legacy ID; should *not* be used as reference accessions                an ``ARRAY`` containing other names, IDs, URIs of the object description               a string describing aspects of the object; *not* a list or nested object itself